 What is a Full Time Employment Contract?

-A Full Time Employment Contract is a contract which is used to formalise your employment arrangement with a full-time employee.
+A Full Time Employment Contract is a contract which is used to document your employment arrangement with a full-time employee.

-It covers all of the important terms of the agreement, including start date, position and duties, hours of work and remuneration.
+It covers all of the important terms of employment, including start date, position and duties, hours of work and remuneration.

 What does a Full Time Employment Contract include?

 ★ Position – details of the position, including start date, location, manager and duties

 ★ Probation– optional clause, allows you to have a trial period to assess performance and suitability for the position